nokka/nokka.github.io/content/posts/key-learnings-technical-leader.md

 to do all kinds of things that was basically other peoples view of what a leader was.
 All the things I valued and thought was important got implicitly shoved aside as less important.

-This didn't sit right with me and in my reserach I found this book called [Quiet](https://www.amazon.com/Quiet-Power-Introverts-World-Talking/dp/0307352153) by Susan Cain that focuses on how society often missunderstands and undervalues traits by introverted people that can lead to them changing their personality in the workplace to fit in, which in turn leads to a huge waste of talent, energy and happiness.
+This didn't sit right with me and in my research I found this book called [Quiet](https://www.amazon.com/Quiet-Power-Introverts-World-Talking/dp/0307352153) by Susan Cain that focuses on how society often missunderstands and undervalues traits by introverted people that can lead to them changing their personality in the workplace to fit in, which in turn leads to a huge waste of talent, energy and happiness.